 Consumers use cannabis for many reasons and for a variety of occasions.
 Understanding the ‘why’ drives anything from product and brand messaging to distribution strategy and partnerships.
 When it comes to medical conditions, many consumers use cannabis for anxiety or chronic pain.
 There are occasions, both in and out of the home, where are a growing portion of consumers are using cannabis.
 From relaxing at home and concerts, to outdoor activities and nightclubs, companies are leveraging occasions, experiences, and use cases to drive higher consumer engagement and loyalty.

 Where consumers buy cannabis has previously been a very simple topic – through the illicit market or medical cannabis facilities.
 As more states and countries move toward adult-use programs, distribution through dispensaries creates an extra layer of complexity.
+There is also a growing on-premise movement as legal cannabis establishments emerge, adding yet another channel for retailers to provide an enjoyable customer experience while brands compete to stand out and get in front of consumers.

 Cannabis is increasingly being used as a replacement for alcohol consumption.
 While many cannabis consumers already consume a variety of alcoholic beverages, the practice of using both substances is becoming increasingly complex, especially when it comes to experiences and occasions.
 Consumers may be more inclined to consume alcohol at a bar but may also mix cannabis with that occasion.
 This combination becomes even more dynamic when looking at social gatherings, concerts, and other occasions where both alcohol and cannabis could be consumed.